From Novice to FI: 15 Investing Lessons That Transformed My Financial Future

 The Turning Point: Discovering FI and Supercharging Our Savings (2012-2016)

 The graph below shows our steady progress over the years.
 I started with just 1% of my current balance in 2006 and worked my way up to 100% by 2016.
+Notice how the curve steepens dramatically after 2012 when we discovered FI—that’s the power of focus and intention.

 Becoming a FIRE Power Couple